Arts & Sciences College of Arts & Sciences

 Minors & Areas of Specializations Offered

 A minor is an additional credential that recognizes a cohesive and significant set of coursework outside a student’s major area of study.
 The requirement to complete a minor is variable within the College and depends upon the rules of the student’s major.
-Some majors require an accompanying minor, and others require none.
+Some majors require an accompanying minor (a 2nd major or degree will be recognized for this requirement), and others require none.
 Minors are encouraged for College of Arts and Sciences students as a way to add range to their academic knowledge.
 College of Arts and Sciences students are permitted to declare minors from other colleges, subject to the rules of the college offering the minor.
 Students seeking degrees in other colleges are permitted to declare minors in the College of Arts and Sciences subject to the rules of their degree-seeking college.
 Some departments offer two minor plans.

 Plan A Minor